rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
 Next, I wanted to craft an alert.
 Essentially, this alert looks within the dooley-ad index for event 4624 (Successful Logon).
-It then filters out all logon types except 7 and 10.Type 7 is when a user has unlocked the workstation and Type 10 is when the logon was from Remote Desktop Protocol.
+It then filters out all logon types except 7 and 10.
+Type 7 is when a user has unlocked the workstation and Type 10 is when the logon was from Remote Desktop Protocol.
 The alert then filters out any events that have unspecified address or internal IPs.
-Finally, the alert summarizes the filtered data by grouping and counting events using the specified fields : <br/><br />
+Finally, the alert summarizes the filtered data by grouping and counting events using the specified fields: <br/><br />
 <img src="https://i.imgur.com/qKrv9Kt.png" alt="Homelab Steps">
 <br />
 <br />